JefferyVin/jefferyvin.github.io/source/Diary/index.md

 Pretty productive day!
 Should I buy something for 修阿姨 for thanksgiving? hmm I'm thinking maybe a scarf but idk...

+# Oct 14, 2024

+Finally reading the 23 papers on the torchdistil repo, some papers are good and some are not as inspiring... maybe I'm reading them wrong
+Also started going to the gym again!!!!
+LETSGO!!!!

 <br>
 <br>